Product Management For Dummies

 This new Product Management book gives you the tools to vastly increase your skill level and become a great Product Manager.

 Product Management for Dummies offers plain-English explanations on how to:

 - Gather and analyze customer and market feedback

 - Prioritize and convey requirements to engineering teams effectively

 Includes a free download of the Product Management Lifecycle Toolkit, a $99 value

 Product Management for Dummies is the definitive guide to Product Management and a must-read for any and all Product Managers.

-The 280 Group and Wiley Publishing have worked together to make Product Management for Dummies a uniquely comprehensive resource.
-This essential Product Management book covers what Product Management is, what it isn’t, it’s importance and a great breadth of topics every Product Manager should know.
+280 Group and Wiley Publishing have worked together to make Product Management for Dummies a uniquely comprehensive resource.
+This essential Product Management book covers what Product Management is, what it isn’t, its importance and a great breadth of topics every Product Manager should know.
 Product Management for Dummies offers plain-English explanations of the product life cycle, market research, competitive analysis, market and pricing strategy, product roadmaps, the people skills it takes to effectively influence and negotiate, and so much more.